Tom Brady Explains Why Pregame Sex With Gisele Bundchen Is ‘Off The Table’

 Though they may not be having sex, Brady has said in the past that Bundchen helped shape his pregame rituals.
 In an interview with CBS Sports, the former NFL MVP revealed that Bundchen creates an “altar” for him before every game that includes pictures of his kids.

 There are some other, more personal touches that she created for Brady before games, including healing and protection stones that he wears in a necklace she made for him.
-Brady revealed that he also says mantras that Bundchen helped to teach him.
+Brady admitted that he also says mantras that Bundchen helped teach him.

 Though Brady said he had been wary of the effectiveness of these rituals, he became a believer after his New England Patriots beat the Seattle Seahawks in Super Bowl XLIX.